marinapelosi/dpet-environments/README.md

 > Each documentation has a way to install and configure each project by itself.
 > But, using DPET ENVIRONMENTS, you will shorten the installation and configuration to a single command.

 Yes!
-A single comment will do for you:
+A single command will do for you:

  - clone the repositories (api+web),
  - install dependencies,